Meaning-making

 In psychology, meaning-making is the process of how people (and other living beings) construe, understand, or make sense of life events, relationships, and the self.

 The term is widely used in constructivist approaches to counseling psychology and psychotherapy, especially during bereavement in which people attribute some sort of meaning to an experienced death or loss.
 The term is also used in educational psychology.

-In a broader sense, meaning-making is the main research object of semiotics, biosemiotics, and other fields.
 Social meaning-making is the main research object of social semiotics and related disciplines.